humenda/rustl4re/README.md

 # Rust On L4Re

-This repository contains the L4Re snapshot from July 2018 and is organised into two branches.
+This repository contains a patched version of the L4Re microkernel operating system that includes support for Rust client and server applications.
+At its heart, the [L4Rust libraries](src/l4/pkg/l4rust) enable a Rust developer to efficiently develop Rust clients and servers running on top of a highly configurable, secure and performant OS.
+Rust services and clients can communicate without adaptation with C++ server and clients from L4Re.

 Suggestions, criticism and everything else is welcome, contact me on IRC as Moomoc in the Mozilla, Freenode or OFTC network.